 You might also consider having a food diary to help you keep track of the food you eat on a daily basis.
 By monitoring the kinds of food you eat, you are able to identify the possible triggers to your IBS symptom.

-If you want to know more about IBS, both Mayo Clinic and eMedicineHealth have very comprehensive discussions about it along with its causes and treatment solutions.
+If you want to know more about IBS, Mayo Clinic has a comprehensive discussion about it along with its causes and treatment solutions.
 You can also learn more about gut health and ways to achieve it by visiting Digestive Center for Wellness.
-You might also want to check Dr. Hyman’s video to get more detailed discussion on IBS treatments [9:07].
+You might also want to check Dr. Hyman's video to get more detailed discussion on IBS treatments [9:07].

 Irritable Bowel Syndrome is among the common complaints of menopausal women.
 Some have never been diagnosed with an IBS symptom before, but upon entering this new stage, bowel problems are becoming more frequent.
 For severe cases of IBS, it is always best to seek for your doctor's help for proper guidance.